 Later in the same study when comparing MRI to arthroscopic evaluation, the same researchers noted:

-You are more likely to get an MRI and shoulder surgery if:
+You are more likely to get a surgery if you had an MRI

-Doctors at Brigham and Women’s Hospital and the University of Ottawa studied the prevalence of MRI ordering in cases of shoulder injury.
+In a 2017 study, Doctors at Brigham and Women’s Hospital and the University of Ottawa studied the prevalence of MRI ordering in cases of a shoulder injury.
 A total of 475 patients who underwent shoulder MRI were included in the study.